- 100% Operated by Inti Sun Trek, we never put you with other tour operators.

 Small group experience; Max 15, Avg 4

-Please notice: Our Trek service begins and ends in your hotel in Cusco
+Please note: Our trek service begins and ends in your hotel in Cusco

-For the Cachicata Trek, we will lend you with a duffel bag at the briefing for the Trek the night before we depart. to put all of your belongings in.
+For the Cachicata Trek, we will lend you with a duffel bag at the briefing for the trek the night before we depart to put all of your belongings.
 By using standardized bags, we will ensure that all of your belongings will fit properly on the horses.
-The duffel bags easily fit 8 Kilograms /16 pounds per person including your sleeping bags.
+The duffel bags easily fit 8 kilograms /16 pounds per person including your sleeping bags.

 However, You will still need to carry your day pack with all of your essentials like water, sunscreen, passport, etc